7 Steps to Success With Independent Sales Reps—Being Rep-Ready™

 - Be Ready to Manage

-- Have accounting software
+- Have accounting and CRM software.

 Portions used with permission from Uwe Jannsen and from Bob Cheek, Cheek Sales & Power Marketing.